 - Spam limits - allows you to define the Score Level interval for each Spam Classification to be included in the Quarantine Report;

-- Test report - this feature allows to send a test Quarantine Reports to an email address that you specify;
+- Test report - this feature allows you to send a test Quarantine Report to an email address that you specify;

-Advanced Threat Protection - allows you to define what type of quarantined emails should be included in the Quarantine Report (Spam, Malware, ATP, Attachment, SPF, Non-TLS) and to enable whether to Preview or Release the quarantined email right from the Quarantine Report notification.
+Advanced Threat Protection - allows you to define what type of quarantined emails should be included in the Quarantine Report (Spam, Malware, ATP, Attachment, SPF, Non-TLS) and to enable whether to Preview, Release, or Allow the Sender right from the quarantined email right from the Quarantine Report notification.

 This feature allows you to set a limit for the Outgoing email flow in terms of minute rate and daily rate:

-Outbound minute rate - allows you set an outbound minute rate of 10 to 200 minutes;
+Outbound minute rate - allows you to set an outbound minute rate of 10 to 200 minutes;

 Outbound daily rate - allows you to set an outbound daily rate of 500 to 10,000 emails per day;

-All the emails that exceed the limit will be rejected.
+All emails that exceed the limit will be rejected.